 ALA will apply the NC Accountability model as the foundation of our assessment model.
 In conjunction with the NC mandated testing we will apply strategic forms of formative assessment throughout the school year including Benchmark testing.
 We will administer these assessments three times a year to measure student proficiency throughout the school year.
-Quarterly each student will receive performance based report cards that indicate student proficiency in the standard course of study, Leadership principles, Project Based Leadership learning objectives.
+Quarterly each student will receive performance based report cards that indicate student proficiency in the standard course of study, Leadership principles, and Project Based Leadership learning objectives.
 Included with our PBLe projects will be detailed rubrics that measure student performance based on the standard course of study and the PBLe learning objectives.
 With their project work students will also be required to participate in Presentations of Learning (POL) at the end of the school year.
 This process will require students to defend their learning and make connections between their final products, the standard course of study, and the PBLe learning objectives.
 Students will also participate in the Scholastic Reading Inventory (SRI) periodically throughout the school year to measure their overall lexile level in relation to their grade level.
-This data along with EOG/EOC testing classroom performance (achieving a proficiency rating), proficiency, participation in Presentations of Learning (POL), and the assessment of each students project work in their digital portfolio will determine promotion from grade level to grade level.
+This data along with EOG/EOC testing proficiency, classroom performance (achieving a proficiency rating), participation in Presentations of Learning (POL), and the assessment of each student's project work in their digital portfolio will determine promotion from grade level to grade level.
 Also the implementation of our Mutli-Tiered system of support (MTSS) will provide appropriate interventions for students who are targeted as being "at risk".
 This will ensure that any student who falls behind will be provided with the necessary interventions to make up any proficiency gaps before transitioning to the next grade level.

 Our High School students will follow the Future Ready Core Course Requirements for graduation.
-They will be required to have a concentration in Career and Technical Education(CTE)by earning 4 credits in Digital Media.
-Each student will be enrolled in a different Digital Media class from grades In their 12th grade year students will be required to take a CTE Advanced Studies course and complete a yearlong service project where they utilize their digital media expertise to make a positive impact on their The project will consist of a research paper, an elaborate documented process, a final product, and a final public presentation of learning.
-This culminating project, our Digital Media curriculum, and PBLe pedagogy is designed to prepare students for their post-secondary education and future careers by providing opportunities for students to apply their newly acquired skills in real-world scenarios.
-ALA will also offer Spanish as a Foreign Language elective for any student who elects to take it.
-This in conjunction with the core academic requirements will give any student at ALA the required credits to qualify for the four-year college or university of their choice after high school.
+They will be required to have a concentration in Career and Technical Education(CTE) by earning 4 credits in Digital Each student will be enrolled in a different Digital Media class Media. from grades 9 - 12.
+In their 12th grade year students will be required to take a CTE Advanced Studies course and complete a yearlong service project where they utilize their digital media expertise to make a positive impact on their community.
+The project will consist of a research paper, an elaborate process, a final product, and a final public presentation of This culminating project, our Digital Media curriculum, and PBLe learning. pedagogy is designed to prepare students for their post-secondary education and future careers by providing opportunities for students to apply their newly acquired skills in real-world scenarios.
+ALA will also offer Spanish as a Foreign Language elective for any student who aspires to attend a Fouryear college or university after high school.